micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-And will punish him [[^y]cut him up by scourging] and put him with the pretenders (hypocrites); there will be weeping and grinding of teeth.
+And will punish him [cut him up by scourging] and put him with the pretenders (hypocrites); there will be weeping and grinding of teeth.